RocketChat/Rocket.Chat/.changeset/healthy-rivers-nail.md

 ---
-"@rocket.chat/meteor": patch
+"@rocket.chat/meteor": minor
-"@rocket.chat/i18n": patch
+"@rocket.chat/i18n": minor
-"@rocket.chat/livechat": patch
+"@rocket.chat/livechat": minor
 ---

 Added new setting `Allow visitors to finish conversations` that allows admins to decide if omnichannel visitors can close a conversation or not.
 This doesn't affect agent's capabilities of room closing, neither apps using the livechat bridge to close rooms.